 Description

 SoftLedger connects with Plaid to allow linking bank accounts and subsequently fetching bank transactions for user action directly within SoftLedger.
-If operating with a bank that is not connected via Plaid, this feature allows users to extract bank transactions from their banks through Excel, and upload those raw bank transactions to create bank transactions for use within SoftLedger.
+If operating with a bank that is not available via Plaid, this feature allows users to extract bank transactions from their banks through Excel, and upload those raw bank transactions to create bank transactions for use within SoftLedger.

 See the steps below in this article to add custom bank accounts and upload bank statement transactions to your SoftLedger bank transactions.